beskay/gas-guide/OPTIMIZATIONS.md

 If you have multiple conditions that need to be checked, it is recommended not to combine them using `&&` or `||`.
 Instead, use require chaining, where each condition is checked separately using multiple require statements.

-However, it is important to note that if you use error strings in your require statements, the deployment costs of the contract will increase.
+However, it is important to note that if you use error strings in your require statements the deployment costs of the contract will increase.

 ```solidity
 // 2279 gas